Luisa Piccarreta: Biography

-Cause for canonization
+Cause for beatification

 After Piccarreta's death, her writings fell into obscurity.
 However, after the abolition of the Index Librorum Prohibitorum in 1966, there was a resurgence of interest in Piccarreta's writings in Italy.
 In 1994, the archbishop of Trani-Barletta-Bisceglie opened her cause for canonization.
 By October 2005, the diocesan process of inquiry and documentation within the Diocese of Trani-Barletta-Bisceglie-Nazareth was completed.
 Her case was then passed on to the Congregation for the Causes of Saints at the Holy See, and she was titled Servant of God.
 On several occasions, the Congregation for the Doctrine of the Faith refused to give its nihil obstat to the pursuit of the beatification process.
-The canonical process for Piccarreta was suspended in January 2024 because of "theological, Christological, and anthropological" issues relating to her writings.
+The Cause of Beatification remained open and pending throughout the doctrinal review of Piccarreta's writings.
+However, the canonical process was temporarily suspended in January 2024 because of "theological, Christological, and anthropological" issues relating to her writings.
 Issues with her writings included suggesting that someone following the Divine Will loses their own human will entirely, and that the teachings revealed to Piccareta are new public revelations without which "redemption would remain incomplete".
+Following further study and clarifications submitted by the postulation, the Dicastery for the Doctrine of the Faith granted a nihil obstat in June 2024 for the resumption of the canonical process, while requiring the preparation of an official critical edition of Piccarreta's writings and emphasizing that groups dedicated to the Divine Will should remain in communion with Catholic doctrine, their bishops, and the pastoral life of the Church.